Noel Jan Tyl: Life and career

 By the late 1960s, Tyl had developed an interest in astrology and its relationship to human psychology, particularly need theory.
 Astrology became his parallel profession for many years, and since his retirement from Tyl Assdociates has been his sole profession.
 His first book, The Horoscope as Identity, was published in 1973 by Llewellyn Publications and began his long association with that publisher.
 A twelve volume series The Principles and Practice of Astrology soon followed and over the years he became the company's most published author.
 His Synthesis and Counseling In Astrology, a 1000-page professional manual on the use of astrology in counseling, was published in 1994.
-That same year, he moved to Fountain Hills, Arizona where he continued to work as a consulting astrologer as well as teaching, lecturing and writing on the subject.
+That same year, he moved to Fountain Hills, Arizona, where he continued to work as a consulting astrologer as well as teaching, lecturing and writing on the subject.
 At the 1998 United Astrology Congress, the world convention for astrology, he received the Regulus Award for "establishing and maintaining a professional image in the field."
 His 2001 Solar Arcs: Astrology's Most Successful Predictive System contains autobiographical material in relation to his own horoscope.

-Partial bibliography
+Selected publications

 Noel Tyl has written over 30 books on astrology, including: